amanzi/amanzi/doc/input_spec/AmanziInputSpec-v2.0-draft.rst

 .. code-block:: xml

   <vis>
-      Required Elements: base_filename, num_digits, time_macro
+      Required Elements: base_filename, num_digits
-      Optional Elements: NONE
+      Optional Elements: time_macros, cycle_macros
   </vis>

 The *base_filename* element contain the text component of the how the visualization files will be named.
 The *base_filename* is appended with an index number to indicate the seqential order of the visualization files.
-The *num_digits* elements indicates how many digits to use for the index. (*EIB NOTE* - verify if this is sequence index or interation id)  Final the *time_macro* element indicates the previously defined time_macro to be used to determin the frequency at which to write the visualization files.
+The *num_digits* elements indicates how many digits to use for the index.

+The presence of the ''vis'' element means that visualization files will be written out after cycle 0 and the final cycle of the simulation.
+The optional elements *time_macros* or *cycle_macros* indicate additional points during the simulation at which visualization files are to be written out.
+Both elements allow one or more of the appropriate type of macro to be listed.
+These macros will be determine the appropriate times or cycles to write out visualization files.
+See the `Definitions`_ section for defining individual macros.

 (*EIB NOTE* - there should be a comment here about how the output is controlled, i.e. for each PK where do you go to turn on and off fields.
 This will probably get filled in as the other sections fill out.)